 General concepts of genetic information, gene expression and signal transduction pathways in eukaryotes.

 Photomorphogenesis: phytochrome, phytochrome responses, cellular and molecular mechanisms.
 Blu-light responses.

 Phytohormones: biosynthesis, physiological effects and molecular modes of action of auxin, cytokinins, gibberellins, ethylene, abscisic acid , brassinosteroids, polyamines, jasmonic acid.

-Use of reporter genes for gene expression analysis with particular attention to the study of regulatory regions and to the hormones distribution in response to different stimuli; Agrobacterium tumefaciens as natural genetic engineer: T-DNA transfer mechanism to plant cell; transgenic plants generation by Agrobacterium and biolistic methods.
-Genetic transformation of the model species Arabidopsis thaliana by floral dip.
+Use of reporter genes for gene expression analysis with particular attention to the study of hormone distribution in response to different stimuli; Agrobacterium tumefaciens as natural genetic engineer: generation of transgenic plants by Agrobacterium and biolistic methods.
+Introduction to in vitro culture of plant tissues.